-God Ordained This Way A new sacred year commences about the A new sacred year commences about the beginning of spring in the northern hemisphere.
+God Ordained This Way

+A new sacred year commences about the beginning of spring in the northern hemisphere.
 "This month [Abib or Nisan] shall be unto you the beginning of months: it shall be the first month of the year to you" (Ex.
-12:2).
-The beginning of this month and of all God's months basically correspond with the appearance of the first their decord of the new mont in the weat first faint crescent of the new moon in the west just after sundown.
+12-2).
+The beginning of this month and of all God's months basically correspond with the appearance of the first faint crescent of the new moon in the west inter ofter endowr.
+(Traditionally observed from the spring of the served from the se st after sundown.
 (Traditionally observed from Palestine.)
 The astronomical new moon calculated for the United States is, in general, a day or two earlier.

 The word month means moon.
-A new month egins with a new moon.
-At first quarter the ability of a many of the description of the Day of Atonement occurring on the tenth day of the month: "In the ninth day of the month at even [evening], from even unto even, shall ye celebrate your sabbath" (Lev.
-23:27-23).
+A new month begins with a new moon.
+At first quarter the month is one quarter gone; at full moon half a month has passed.
+Months have 30 and 29 days alternately with a few minor variations on some years.
+Seven years of a nineteen-year cycle have a 13th month called Adar II.
+A third unit of time, the day, was correctly observed by most people till only a few hundred years ago.
+The proper time to end one day and begin another is in the evening at sumset as the last rays of direct sunlight fade from the countryside.
+Notice the description of the Day of Atonement occurring on the tenth day of the countryside.
+Notice the description of the Day of the month: "In the ninth day of the month at even [evening], from even unto even, shall ye celebrate your sabbath" (Lev.
+23:27-32).
 Man has changed to beginning the day at midnight.
+The divide of the sub-secret the understood changed to beginning the day at midnight.
 The division of days was correctly understood at Christ's time.
 On one occasion a Sabbath was drawing to a close.
-Those who wished healing waited, and "when the sun was setting all they that had any sick with diverse diseases brought them unto him," not being aware of the fact that Christ would have healed on the Sabbath day also (Luke 440).
+Those who wished healing waited, and "when the sun was setting all they that had any sick with diverse diseases brought them unto him," not being aware of the fact that Christ would have healed on the Sabbath day also (Luke 4:40).
 Mark records that they came to be healed "when the sun did set" (Mark 1:32).
-A comparison of Leviticus 22.7 with Leviticus 15:5 gives the exact moment for a new day -
+A comparison of Leviticus 22:7 with Leviticus 15:5 gives the exact moment for a new day to